calmm-js/partial.lenses/README.md

 collection of [Ramda](http://ramdajs.com/) compatible *partial* lenses.
-While an ordinary lens can be used to view and update an existing part of a data structure, a partial lens can *view* optional data, *insert* new data, *update* existing data and *remove* existing data and can provide *default* values and maintain *required* data structure parts.
+While an ordinary lens can be used to view and update an existing part of a data structure, a partial lens can *view* optional data, *insert* new data, *update* existing data and *remove* existing data and can provide *defaults* and maintain *required* data structure parts.

 In JavaScript, missing data can be mapped to `undefined`, which is what partial lenses also do.
 When a part of a data structure is missing, an attempt to view